andrewt0301/hse-acos-course/docs/software/ubuntu.md

 we will be using the [VirtualBox](https://en.wikipedia.org/wiki/VirtualBox) virtualization tool by Oracle.
 If you have not installed it, please do it.
 Here is download [link](https://www.virtualbox.org/wiki/Downloads).

+Instructions on how to install Linux Ubuntu and related tools in VirtualBox are [here](ubuntu_install.md).
+However, for the beginning, we can download and run a ready-to-use virtual machine.

 #### Ready-To-Use Virtual Machine

 Installing Linux Ubuntu into VirtualBox is a topic for one of the lab classes dedicated to virtual machines.